emqx/cloud-docs/en_US/cluster_linking/cluster_linking.md

      :::

-   - **Topics**: List of MQTT topic filters that specify which messages the local cluster will receive from the remote cluster, for example, `/from-eu`.
+   - **Topics**: List of MQTT topic filters that specify which messages the current deployment will receive from another deployment, for example, `/from-eu`.
 You can click the plus icon to add more topics.

      ::: tip